bartificer/programming-by-stealth/docs/authorguide.md

 Instalments for the primary series are stored as markdown files in the folder `docs/_pbs`, while PBS Tidbits are stored in `docs/_tidbits`.

+**BART** why are they in separate folders? what's the implication of putting a tidbit file in the _pbs_ directory?

 Images and other static files that need to be linked to from within instalments are stored in appropriately named sub-folders of `docs/assets/`, e.g. `docs/assets/pbs1/Screen-Shot-2015-10-07-at-22.41.46-e1444254317754.png`.

+**BART** why are the assets in a different (and HIGHER) directory? why wouldn't the assets for pbs be in the `_pbs` folder?
+Hunting up and down the directory structure to find the files is tedious.
+I would picture logically, if we have to have a dir called `_pbs` then why not have the pbs folders inside it with the .md files and the assets (not in another subfolder called assets)?

 The original files that will be included in an instalment's resources ZIP file are stored in appropriately named sub-folders of the `instalmentResources` folder, e.g. `instalmentResources/pbs85`.
 The published instalment resource zip files are stored in the `instalmenmtZips` folder with appropriate filenames, e.g. `instalmentZips/pbs85.zip`.

+**BART** again why? why make upper-level structures? why not keep all of this in the `__pbs`folder for the instalment? what is the value of this structure and what would go wrong if I put assets or instalment resources inside the `_pbs`folder? there is a *meaning* to it, yes?

+**commentary**  Here's why I harp on this.
+It means if I'm editing pbs35, I go to `programming-by-stealth/docs/_pbs/pbs35.md` to get to the Markdown file.
+But to get to the instalment resources, I have to go up out of `_pbs`, up out of docs, down into instalment resources and into pbs35.
+I suspect this is some organizational model you adopted ages ago and it's the way you think to organize things but it's antithetical to how I organize things. i would have one folder for pbs35 and it would have the .md, the zip and maybe a folder for the installment resources within it, and if there were a LOT of images I might have an assets folder in there too but probably not.
+It may not be fair for me to twist your brain to the way I organize things but I am twisted up in a knot every time I have to find something with this structure.
+Maybe on our next project we could decide on the organization before you get your heart set on it?

+**Mermaid diagram of all this** - https://www.mermaidchart.com/app/projects/47ab2aec-0ec6-41c1-81ea-379b040e478f/diagrams/2b116a0a-cd95-4227-8f21-9c21e4f5ddfb/version/v0.1/edit

 ## Overall Document Structure